 Environmental Degradation

 The “sand rush” globally is leading to the degradation of important ecosystems in Asia, such as the Mekong Delta, where rivers, beaches, and lake beds are ruthlessly exploited for their increasingly valuable concrete-ready sands.
+At the same time, construction sites around Saudi Arabia have vast, untapped reserves of excavated materials that can be transformed into aggregate for concrete.

 The ClimateCrete Solution